-The school adheres to the American Nurses Association's Code for Nurses.
+The school adheres to the American Nurses Association Code of Ethics for Nurses.
 The Code for Nurses is based on belief about the nature of individuals, nursing, health, and society.
 Recipients and providers of nursing services are viewed as individuals and groups who possess basic rights and responsibilities and whose values and circumstances command respect at all times.
 Nursing encompasses the promotion and restoration of health, the prevention of illness, and the alleviation of suffering.
 The statements of the code and their interpretation provide guidance for conduct and relationships in carrying out nursing responsibilities consistent with the ethical obligations of the profession and quality in nursing care.
 The nurse provides services with respect for human dignity and the uniqueness of the client, unrestricted by considerations of social or economic status, personal attributes, or the nature of health problems.
-See https://www.nursingworld.org/practice-policy/nursing-excellence/ethics/code-of-ethics-for-nurses/ prescribed examinations by the published deadlines to be allowed to participate in the ceremony.
-A student completing degree requirements in the summer or fall semester will be invited to participate in Commencement the following May; however, the semester in which the degree was actually earned will be the one recorded on the diploma and the student's permanent record.
-Students unable to participate in the graduation ceremony will receive their diplomas by mail.